tower120/SyncedChunkedArray/Readme.md

 ## Maintance

+Maintance may occur only on locked `Chunk::lock`.

-maintance include:
+Maintance include:

  * compacting chunk
  * merging adjacence chunks
  * deleting empty chunk

-If during maintance chunk was not destroyed, and it is not full - we add it to `free_list` (we use it in emplace).
+If during maintance chunk was not destroyed, and it is not full - we add it to `free_list` (we use it in `emplace()`).

 #### Deleting